RIPE-NCC/whois/README.RDAP.md

 ---------------------------------------------
 inetnum, inet6num, and organisation objects can have multiple language attributes, but only the first language is returned.

-Multiple organisation e-mail and phone attributes are returned, but not with preferences
+Multiple organisation phone attributes are returned, but not with preferences
 ----------------------------------------------------------------------------------------
-Preferences are not assigned to multiple e-mail or phone elements.
+Preferences are not assigned to multiple phone elements.

 Flat AS Model
 ----------------------------------------